GHop95/CS361-software1-project-winter-2025/microservice_a/v1/README.md

---success--    = written if Password read matches --create_username--    = written when program is ready to receive new Username --existing_user_found--    = written when program cancels create, because username is taken --create_password--    = written when program is ready to receive new Pasword --success_create--    = written when new user is created --failed_create--    = written when new user fails to be created
+--success--    = written if Password read matches --create_username--    = written when program is ready to receive new Username --existing_user_found--    = written when program cancels create, because username is taken --create_password--    = written when program is ready to receive new Password --success_create--    = written when new user is created --failed_create--    = written when new user fails to be created